Thunderer11/task1.2/README.md

 ## Installation Steps
 Follow these steps to set up the project:
-Open your notebook and maths book
+Open your notebook and maths notes